Emergency situations

 If you’re unable to be with them and are very concerned, call the ambulance service to request a welfare check.

-Helping someone in crisis can be distressing.
-Make sure you:
+Helping someone in crisis can be very distressing.
+Remember to:

-• set boundaries to protect your own mental health
+• set boundaries to protect your own wellbeing

-• get support from friends, family, or a professional if you need it
+• talk to friends, family, or a professional for support

 • take time to do things that help you relax and feel better

-For more tips and resources to take care of yourself visit our section on Looking after your wellbeing.
+For more tips, see our section on Looking after your wellbeing.

 Tips from Leeds Suicide Prevention Network